EQAR/deqar-docs/docs/DEQAR_overview.md

 - QF-EHEA levels
 - institution website

+ETER data is managed according to the following principles:

-As a rule, DEQAR keeps ETER data stable and unchanged between harvests.
-This means that institution data submitted by an agency which already exists in ETER will not be used to replace or update ETER data; instead it will be ignored.  .
-Nevertheless, the EQAR secretariat reserves the right to adapt ETER records based on the information that we receive through agencies and other sources.
+1. In general, DEQAR keeps ETER data stable and unchanged between harvests.
+2. Data submitted by an agency which is already found in an existing ETER record will not be used to replace or update ETER data.
+3. Data submitted by an agency which is not yet in an existing ETER record
+4. Nevertheless, the EQAR secretariat reserves the right to adapt ETER records based on the information that we receive through agencies and other sources.
 Alternative names and local identifiers (see [**Identifying Entities**])(https://docs.deqar.eu/DEQAR_overview/#identifying-entities) may also be added by agencies using the administative interface.
 Added information and updates are carried through to records from subsequent harvests.

+## Data Not Found in Non-ETER/OrgReg

 Historical Data
 ---------------